AWS Service Control Policies (SCPs): A Complete Guide for 2026

 • Help meet regulatory or corporate requirements.

-• Helps build custom environments tailored to specific data security or access management needs.
+• Help build custom environments tailored to specific data security or access management needs.

-• Inheritance of policy from OU down the hierarchy to accounts means less manual efforts
+• Inheritance of policy from OU down the hierarchy to accounts means less manual effort.

 • More development freedom to manage their own permissions because you’ve set guardrails for them.